ProvenanceAnalytics/kairos/DARPA/docs/Environmental_settings.md

    2. CUDA Version: 12.1

 ## Python & Libraries
-We recommend users to run the instructions below to install the corresponding libraries, but our requirements.txt is also be provided for users to check the versions of some libraries.
+We recommend users to run the instructions below to install the corresponding libraries, but our requirements.txt is also provided for users to check the versions of some libraries.
 ```commandline
 conda create -n kairos python=3.9
 conda activate kairos